 Byung Sam (Kim Dong Young) is afraid of women, Lee Sung Joo (Seo Byuock Jun) has a lot of noona friends, and Kim Jin Seok (Byung Hun) takes his clothes off when he’s hot.
 Not a lot has been revealed about them yet except that in 2004 they spent a lot of time at Dae Young’s house without an invite.
-Will they appear in present day?
+Will they appear in the present day?

 The food appreciation

-We’re back with the extreme close ups and slow motion shots that seem to transport you into the restaurant and overload your senses with delicious food!
+We’re back with the extreme close-ups and slow-motion shots that seem to transport you into the restaurant and overload your senses with delicious food!
 “Let’s Eat 3” knows how to get you out of your seat and down to the closest beef place, or at least start looking for those take-out menus.
 Goo Dae Young is still waxing poetic on all things food, this time with foods like grilled hairtail, and the food is shown in its preparation and slow, quiet enjoyment.

 New creepy factors

 Every season of “Let’s Eat” has had some element of mystery.
 And although it is not the entire focus of the show, it does add a fun twist to the aesthetic and themes!
 In season one, there was a serial killer lurking in the shadows, waiting for poor foodies to walk home alone from their favorite eateries.
-In “Let’s Eat Season 2,” the audience is lead to believe that perhaps there is something suspect about Chun Soo, until it is later revealed that he’s just a real nice guy.
+In “Let’s Eat Season 2,” the audience is lead to believe that perhaps there is something suspect about Chun Soo until it is later revealed that he’s just a really nice guy.

 In the third season, the mysteries are solved as quickly as they are presented.
 Goo Dae Young believes his apartment building may be haunted, only to reveal a much less chilling explanation.
 We also see him struggling with some memories of the past, but what could they be?
 It is revealed in episode 2 and it’s actually quite obvious if you’re familiar with the second season.
 But all the same, Director Choi Kyoo Sik knows how to build the tension and switch between genres at the flip of a switch.